loifloro/interactive-comments-section-main/README.md

 );
 ```

 One of my goals in this project is to apply some common hooks that I have learned from the past few days such as **useEffect**.
-I utilize useEffect hook by pushing the data.json at the first render if its not yet in there.
+I utilize useEffect hook by pushing the data.json at the first render if its not yet in located in the localStorage.

 ```js
 useEffect(() => {